hollygrimm/voice-dataset-creation/README.md

     * `100|this is an example utterance`

 ### Speak and Record Utterances
-TODO: Best microphone setup described
 * Speak each utterance as written
 * Sample rate should be 22050 or greater
-* Record with an an omni-directional head-mounted microphone
-* Use a good quality audio card

 ### Utterance Lengths
 Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out utterance length and verify that you have a good distribution of WAV file lengths.